twhite96/made-mistakes-gatsby/src/posts/mastering-paper/drawing-faces.md

 Speed is the single most important variable for creating smooth tones or glazes.
 The second is never lifting the tip off the screen until you've filled a shape.

-{% figure caption:"Here's how I paint a shape smoothly." %}
 `youtube: https://www.youtube.com/watch?v=AjJVrFFaCck`
-{% endfigure %}

 [[notice | ProTip: smoothening out splotches of color]]
 | To even out stubborn light spots, keep rubbing until they turn dark.
 You can't overwork an area as long as don't lift to make another stroke.